EuroPython/website/data/sponsor.md

 We will offer a 10% discount for early bird sponsors!
 Sign up by **29 April** to take advantage!

-### Free Table for Open Source Software

-Supporting Open Source is at the core of EuroPython.
-Once again, we have free tables for Open Source Software projects during the conference.
-Reach out to the [sponsors team](mailto:sponsoring@europython.eu), share your project with us and book a free table!
-Please note that places are limited and available on a first-come-first-serve basis.

 ### SME

 We have special offers for SMEs (small to medium sized companies) active in the